mui/material-ui/docs/src/pages/company/software-engineer-intern/software-engineer-intern.md

 ### What it would be nice if you had, but isn't required

-- **You've maintained an active repository before**.
-Maybe you've helped maintain a popular open-source repo, or perhaps you've worked on internal repos that saw contributions from multiple teams.
-Previous experience with highly active repo workflows is a definite plus for this role.
+- **You've contributed to an active repository before**.
+Maybe you've made a contribution to a popular open-source repo, or perhaps you've worked on your own open-source project.
 - **You have contributed code to Material-UI before**.
 A history of contributing to Material-UI would be a definite plus.
 - **A record of demonstrating an eye for design**.
 If you have a knack for shipping beautiful user interfaces and intuitive APIs, we want you on our team.